intelsdi-x/snap/README.md

 ## Description

 **Pulse** is a framework for enabling the gathering of telemetry from systems.
-It aims to make collection, processing, and distribution of data _(telemetry)_ from running systems easier to schedule and deploy.
-Pulse aims to reduce the friction in gathering important system data and getting it to other services that need it.
+The goal of this projecy is:

+* Improve the deployment model and flexibility of a telemetry tools.
+* Allow dynamic control of collection for one system or many at once.
+* Make it easy to wire in processing on telemetry at the agent for use cases like machine learning.
+* Reduce the friction of pointing Pulse to any telemetry ingesting system.
+* Provide operational improvements that make collecting on a very large cluster of systems easier.

 **Pulse** provides several specific features: